hdeiner/bigdata-at-the-intersection-of-containerization-and-infrastructure-as-code/README.md

 This repository started out as a real world problem I faced recently.
 Our group knew that it needed to start supporting Apache Hive on Hadoop Clusters.
 Unhappily, they knew nothing about Hadoop nor Apache Hive.

-One possibility was for people to start using the AWS Console and start creating AWS EMR (the Amazon managed cluster platform for supporting Hadoop, Map/Reduce, Apache Hive, etc.).
+One possibility was for people to start using the AWS Console and start creating AWS EMR (the Amazon managed cluster platform for supporting Hadoop, Map/Reduce, Apache Hive, etc.) instances.
+What could go wrong?
+Well, how about everything, even if the instructions were followed to a tee.

 I was very much against that idea, since we would not be learning anything, and would be reduced to mere users of a vendor-centric solution that would increase our cost of switching should we wish to change Cloud providers.